CODE-WITH-INOSUKE/citron-selfbot/README.md

 # CITRON-S3LFBOT

-⚠️ Warning: Using selfbots violates Discord's Terms of Service and can result in account termination.
-Use at your own risk.

-# CITRON-S3LFBOT

 >⚠️ Warning: Using selfbots violates Discord's Terms of Service and can result in account termination.
 Use at your own risk.

 **INSTALLATION GUIDE**